MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Setting the `position` property is not influenced by the position of any [ancestors](#ancestors).
 See [local transforms](#local-transforms) for setting position relative to a parent entity.

+!!! danger An entity position cannot have a value outside of `[-10,000, 10,000]`
+    When an entity moves (via `position.set` or via physics) to a location where any of its x-, y-, or z-values are outside the range `[-10,000, 10,000]`, then instead, the **entity will be automatically moved to the location it had at world start** (or at spawn-time if it was spawn).
+If it is a physics entity then it will also have its velocity cleared out.

+     **Players do not auto-move / respawn when they are too far away from the origin**.

+     !!! bug Entities can be spawned farther than 10,000 away from the origin.
+        It is a bug that entities can be spawned outside the bounds of the world.

 ### Rotation